Find Grad Schools

 50% Women

 The 7th most popular school in the country for music majors who are seeking their doctor's degree is Florida State University.
 Each year, around 43,500 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,640 per year, while in-state graduate students, on average, pay $9,684 per year.
-The music program at Florida State University awarded 40 doctor's degrees during the 2020-2021 school year.
-Of these students, 50% were women and 13% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 40 people received their doctor's degree in music from Florida State.
+Around 9% of these students were from an underrepresented racial-ethnic group, and 50% were women.

 39 Yearly Graduations

 Arizona State University - Tempe is the 8th most popular school in the nation for students seeking a doctor's degree in music.
 Roughly 74,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $10,710 per year, while in-state graduate students, on average, pay $11,720 per year.
-The music program at Arizona State University - Tempe awarded 39 doctor's degrees during the 2020-2021 school year.
-Around 15% of these students were from an underrepresented racial-ethnic group, and 49% were women.
+The average in-state tuition for full-time undergraduates is $10,978 per year, while in-state graduate students, on average, pay $12,014 per year.
+During the most recent year for which we have data, 39 people received their doctor's degree in music from ASU - Tempe.
+Around 7% of these students were from an underrepresented racial-ethnic group, and 56% were women.

 36 Yearly Graduations